-- 1. Are spill prevention or containment measures provided for all cyanide unloading, storage, mixing and process solution tanks? - 2.
-Are secondary containments for cyanide unloading, storage, mixing and process tanks sized to hold a volume greater than that of the largest tank within the containment and any piping draining back to the tank, and with additional capacity for the design storm event? - 3.
-Are procedures in place and being implemented to prevent discharge to the environment of any cyanide solution or cyanide-contaminated water that is collected in a secondary containment area? - 4.
-For cyanide process tanks without secondary containment, are there procedures for remediation of any contaminated soil such that adverse impacts on surface or ground water are prevented? - 5.
-Are spill prevention or containment measures provided for all cyanide process solution pipelines to collect leaks and prevent releases to the environment? - 6.
-Have areas where cyanide pipelines present a risk to surface water been evaluated for special protection needs? - 7.
-Are cyanide tanks and pipelines constructed of materials compatible with cyanide and high pH conditions? - Finding: Is the operation in full compliance, substantial compliance, or non-compliance with Code of Practice 5.4.7?
+- 1. Verify that spill prevention or containment measures are provided for all cyanide unloading, storage, mixing and process solution tanks. - 2.
+Ensure that there are secondary containments for cyanide unloading, storage, mixing and process tanks sized to hold a volume greater than that of the largest tank within the containment and any piping draining back to the tank, and with additional capacity for the design storm event. - 3.
+Verify that there are procedures implemented to prevent discharge to the environment of any cyanide solution or cyanide-contaminated water that is collected in a secondary containment area.

+4. Ensure that procedures for remediation of any contaminated soil such that adverse impacts on surface or ground water are prevented are in place and implemented, for cyanide process tanks without secondary containment.

+- 5. Verify that there are spill prevention or containment measures implemented for all cyanide process solution pipelines to collect leaks and prevent releases to the environment. - 6.
+Verify that areas where cyanide pipelines present a risk to surface water have been evaluated for special protection needs. - 7.
+Verify that cyanide tanks and pipelines constructed of materials compatible with cyanide and high pH conditions.

 Code of Practice 5.4.8: Implement quality control/quality assurance procedures to confirm that cyanide facilities are constructed according to accepted engineering standards and specifications.
-(GGMC)

-- Have quality control and quality assurance programs been implemented during construction of all new cyanide facilities and modifications to existing facilities, including cyanide unloading, storage, mixing facilities and other cyanide facilities? - 2.
-Have quality control and quality assurance programs addressed the suitability of materials and adequacy of soil compaction for earthworks such as tank foundations and earthen liners, the installation of synthetic membrane liners used in ponds and leach pads, and for construction of cyanide storage and process tanks?

-- 3. Have quality control and quality assurance records been retained for cyanide facilities? - 4.
-Have appropriately qualified personnel reviewed cyanide facility construction and provided documentation that the facility has been built as proposed and approved? - 5.
-Where there is no available quality control and quality assurance documentation or as-built certification for cyanide facility construction, has an appropriately qualified person inspected those elements of the facility involving cyanide and issued a report concluding that its continued operation within established parameters will protect against cyanide exposures and releases? - Finding: Is the operation in full compliance, substantial compliance, or non-compliance with Code of Practice 5.4.8?
+- 1. Ensure quality control and quality assurance programs is implemented during construction of all new cyanide facilities and modifications to existing facilities, including cyanide unloading, storage, mixing facilities and other cyanide facilities. - 2.
+Verify that quality control and quality assurance programs address the suitability of materials and adequacy of soil compaction for earthworks such as tank foundations and earthen liners, the installation of synthetic membrane liners used in ponds and leach pads, and for construction of cyanide storage and process tanks. - 3.
+Confirm that quality control and quality assurance records for cyanide facilities are retained. - 4.
+Verify that certified personnel have reviewed cyanide facility construction and provided documentation that the facility has been built as proposed and approved. - 5.
+Where there is no available quality control and quality assurance documentation or as-built certification for cyanide facility construction, verify that an appropriately certified person has inspected those elements of the facility involving cyanide and issued a report concluding that its continued operation within established parameters will protect against cyanide exposures and releases.

-Code of Practice 5.4.9: Implement monitoring programs to evaluate the effects of cyanide use on wildlife, surface and ground water quality.
-(EPA/GGMC)
+Implement monitoring programs to evaluate the effects of cyanide use on wildlife, surface and ground water quality.

-- 1. Has the operation developed written standard procedures for monitoring activities? - 2.
-Have sampling and analytical protocols been developed by appropriately qualified personnel? - 3.
-Do procedures specify how and where samples should be taken, sample preservation techniques, chain of custody procedures, shipping instructions, and cyanide species to be analyzed? - 4.
-Are sampling conditions (e.g., weather, livestock/wildlife activity, anthropogenic influences, etc.) and procedures documented in writing? - 5.
-Does the operation monitor for cyanide in discharges of process water to surface water and in surface and ground water down gradient of the site? - 6.
-Does the operation inspect for and record wildlife mortalities related to contact with and ingestion of cyanide solutions? - 7.
-Is monitoring conducted at frequencies adequate to characterize the medium being monitored and to identify changes in a timely manner? - Finding: Is the operation in full compliance, substantial compliance, or non-compliance with Code of Practice 5.4.9?
+- 1. Ensure that the operation developed written standard operating procedures for monitoring activities. - 2.
+Verify that sampling and analytical protocols were developed by certified personnel? - 3.
+Verify that procedures specify how and where samples should be taken, sample preservation techniques, chain of custody procedures, shipping instructions, and cyanide species to be analysed. - 4.
+Confirm that sampling conditions (e.g., weather, livestock/wildlife activity, anthropogenic influences, etc.) and procedures are documented. - 5.
+Verify that the operation monitors for cyanide in discharges of process water to surface water and in surface and ground water down gradient of the site. - 6.
+Ensure that the operation inspects for and records wildlife mortalities related to contact with and ingestion of cyanide solutions. - 7.
+Verify that monitoring is conducted at frequencies adequate to characterize the medium being monitored and to identify changes in a timely manner.

 5.5.
+DECOMMISSIONING

-DECOMMISSIONING: Protect communities and the environment from cyanide through development and implementation of decommissioning plans for cyanide facilities.
+Principle: Protect communities and the environment from cyanide through development and implementation of decommissioning plans for cyanide facilities.

 Code of Practice 5.5.1: Plan and implement procedures for effective decommissioning of cyanide facilities to protect human health, wildlife and livestock.
-(EPA/GGMC)